devojyotimisra/SkillXchange/README.md

-# 🧠💬 Skill Swap: Share a Skill, Gain a Skill
+# 🧠💬 SkillXchange: Share a Skill, Gain a Skill

-Hey there, curious human 👋 — welcome to **Skill Swap**, the friendliest corner of the internet where folks exchange talents like Pokémon cards, but with fewer rules and more real-life utility.
+Hey there, curious human 👋 — welcome to **SkillXchange**, the friendliest corner of the internet where folks exchange talents like Pokémon cards, but with fewer rules and more real-life utility.

 Whether you're a Photoshop wizard looking to learn Excel, or a baking boss eager to get guitar tips, we got you covered.